Probing the Dependence of Partonic Energy Loss on the Initial Energy Density of the Quark Gluon Plasma

-As the field begins to enter the precision era for both experimental measurements and theoretical modeling, phenomenological studies such as this remain helpful for (re)evaluating observables and highlighting the dominant necessary features that must be reproduced by more rigorous first-principle calculations.
+As the field begins to enter the precision era for both experimental measurements and theoretical modeling, simple models with few degrees of freedom such as this remain helpful for calibrating assumptions, (re)evaluating observables and highlighting the dominant necessary features that must be reproduced by more elaborate simulation frameworks and rigorous first-principle calculations.